blockchyp/blockchyp-tokenizer/README.md

 ### NPM

-If you're using NPM, the following code will add the BlockChyp Tokenizer as a project dependency.
+If you're using NPM, the following command will add the BlockChyp Tokenizer as a project dependency.

 ```
-npm install blockchyp-tokenizer --save
+npm install @blockchyp/blockchyp-tokenizer --save
 ```

 ### Manual Installation

-You can also drop the tokenizer directly into web pages by pasting the following script tag:
+You can also drop the tokenizer directly into web pages by pasting in the following script tag:

 ```
 <script src="https://api.blockchyp.com/static/js/blockchyp-tokenizer-all.min.js"></script>